yob/yob.github.com/_posts/2011-07-29-preflight-in-ruby.markdown

     puts preflight.check("somefile.pdf").inspect
 {% endhighlight %}

-For a list of available rules, check out all the classes in the Preflight::Rules namespace - each class has documentation describing how to use it in a profile.
+For a list of available rules, check out the classes in the Preflight::Rules namespace - each class has documentation describing how to use it in a profile.

 If the provided rules don't cover everything you need, you can also write your